doubleval()

 Introduction

-The doubleval() function is a built-in function in PHP that converts a variable to a double (floating-point) number.
-It is similar to the floatval() function, which converts a variable to a float.
+The doubleval() function is a built-in function in PHP that converts a variable to a float.
+It is an exact alias for the floatval() function, as PHP treats float and double as identical types.

 Syntax